The constraints on the stochastic gravitational wave background from cosmic strings by an electromagnetic resonance system: Summary and prospects

 While space-based gravitational wave detectors may probe cosmic string SGWB with $G\mu\simeq 10^{-17}$–$10^{-18}$ \cite{wang2023probing,PhysRevD.109.063520}, our microwave band approach exhibits weaker constraints on $G\mu$.
 Nevertheless, it provides complementary observational capabilities.
 Certainly , there are several aspects require refinement.
 In terms of theoretical aspects, we can incorporate other gravitational wave sources existing in the microwave band as detection targets, such as first-order phase transitions and mergers of primordial black holes \cite{li2017test}.
 In experimental aspects, there are shielding against environmental microwave electromagnetic background, spatial homogeneity optimization of static magnetic fields, a more detailed overlap reduction function $\gamma(f)$ and so on.
 These represent critical directions for follow-up studies building upon our current framework.
 This work establishes an experimental foundation for future GW observations in microwave band.

 \paragraph{{\rm{\textbf{ACKNOWLEDGMENTS}}}}

-This work was supported by the National Key Research and Development Program of China (Grant No. 2021YFC2203004), the National Natural Science Foundation of China (Grant No. 12347101), the Natural Science Foundation of Chongqing (Grant No. CSTB2023NSCQ-MSX0103), the Fundamental Research Funds for the Central Universities Project No. 2024IAIS-ZD009, and the Brazilian agencies FAPESQ-PB.
+This work was supported by the National Key Research and Development Program of China (Grant No. 2021YFC2203004), the Fundamental Research Funds for the Central Universities Project (Grant No. 2024IAIS-ZD009), the National Natural Science Foundation of China (Grants No. 12575072, No. 12347101, No. 12505057, and No. 12505058), the Natural Science Foundation of Chongqing (Grant No. CSTB2023NSCQ-MSX0103), and the Brazilian agencies FAPESQ-PB.